-Furthermore in making their assessment the directors have considered the continuing impact of the Covid 19 pandemic on the company's business.
-The pandemic has had an impact on the company's activities and the directors have adapted the company's operations accordingly, including hosting events and delivering services to members in a digital and virtual environment, and, reducing costs where appropriate and seeking appropriate government Covid 19 assistance where available.
-The directors have updated their forecasts accordingly for their changing operations and business model.
-Whilst the directors consider it appropriate to prepare the financial statements on a going concern basis, they acknowledge that there remains a general ongoing uncertainty around Govid 19 and the future impact it may have on the company and the wider economy.
+Furthermore, in making their assessment the directors have considered the impact since 2020 of the Covid 19 pandemic on the company's business.
+The pandemic had an impact on the company's activities and the directors adapted the company's operations accordingly, including hosting events and delivering services to members in a digital and virtual environment, and, reducing costs where appropriate.
+The forecasts prepared to support the directors' going concern assessment accordingly reflects the company's changing operations and business model.